godaddy/gasket/docs/upgrade-to-7.md

 ## Switch to Docusaurus

-We no longer support `docsify` for plugin for viewing local gasket docs.
+We no longer support `docsify` as a plugin for viewing local Gasket docs.
 Instead, use [@gasket/plugin-docusaurus] for local documentation.

 ```js